Wang-Yue/CamillaDSP-Monitor/README.md

             `-- MiniPlayer (NSPanel floating overlay)
 ```

 The `DSPEngine` is a Swift actor that serializes all WebSocket communication.
-It manages the CamillaDSP process lifecycle (launch, connect, stop) and exposes async methods for commands like `SetConfigJson`, `GetSignalLevels`, and `SetVolume`.
+It manages the CamillaDSP process lifecycle and uses `AsyncStream` to provide real-time updates for engine state and VU levels.

-The spectrum analyzer runs independently from CamillaDSP's signal path — it taps the capture device directly via `AVAudioEngine` and performs FFT on a background dispatch queue.
+The spectrum analyzer runs independently from CamillaDSP's signal path — it taps the capture device directly via `CoreAudioTap` and performs FFT using `vDSP`.

 ## Project Structure